loctt12345/WebSocketDemo/README.md

 # WebSocketDemo
-Demo for websocket with spring mvc framework.
+Demo for websocket with spring framework.